Tyron-patterns/Flight_Prices_Analysis/README.md

-# Flight_Prices_Analysis
-Exploratory data analysis, data cleaning, and feature engineering on flight price dataset to extract insights and prepare for ML modeling

 # ✈️ Flight Prices Analysis

 This project explores and analyzes a dataset of Indian domestic flights, with a focus on understanding the factors that influence ticket prices.